-The moonroof in the LX model seemed small, even for a compact vehicle.
-Rooftop glass is only getting bigger these days, and the CR-V's small sliver doesn't deliver as a must-have option.
+The moonroof in the LX model seemed small, even for the body type.
+Rooftop glass is only getting bigger these days, and the Honda CR-V’s small sliver doesn’t deliver as a must-have option.

-The CR-V sports Honda's new 166-horsepower DOHC four-cylinder engine mated to a standard five-speed automatic transmission.
-It's a capable unit that won't stir the souls of sports enthusiasts, but it isn't meant to.
+The CR-V sports Honda’s new 166-horsepower DOHC four-cylinder engine mated to a standard five-speed automatic transmission and alloy wheels.
+It’s a capable unit that won’t stir the souls of sports enthusiasts, but it isn’t meant to.
 Shoppers instead will consider the mileage: 23/30 mpg city/highway in front-wheel-drive models and 22/28 for four-wheel-drive.
-That's an average of one additional mpg for the 2007 models.
+That’s an average of one additional mpg for the 2007 models.

 The standard five-speed offered smooth shifts between gears, and engine noise only intruded when I tried to hammer the accelerator.
 I quickly learned that wasn’t the right way to go about driving this compact SUV, and for the rest of the ride I barely heard a whisper from the engine.

 Braking was precise and will instill a lot of confidence in people going for a test drive.

 Again I find myself praising the Honda CR-V, this time for the absolute quiet the cabin provides, totally blocking out road and wind noise.
 The funky exterior must be aerodynamic as well.